marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-AutomationBeta.md

 1. Map Your LDAP Groups to IDP Roles
 2. Install and Configure your Rule Designer

-The details for the next steps will come when you install Step 3 of Daffy for Decisions , via your command line console.

 #### Map LDAP groups to Roles

 Run the following command to Import and Map your LDAP groups to Zen roles